 Assessment & installation priorities include hospitals, medical facilities, and nursing homes.

-Eligible Parishes for Operation Blue Roof are: Ascension, Assumption, East Baton Rouge, East Felciana, Iberia, Iberville, Jefferson, Lafourche, Livingston, Orleans, Plaquemines, St. Bernard, St. Charles, St. Helena, St. James, St. John the Baptist, St. Martin, St. Mary, St. Tammany, Tangipahoa, Terrebonne, Washington, West Baton Rouge, West Feliciana.
+Eligible Parishes for Operation Blue Roof are: Ascension, Assumption, East Baton Rouge, East Felciana, Iberia, Iberville, Jefferson, Lafourche, Livingston, Orleans, Plaquemines, Pointe Coupee, St. Bernard, St. Charles, St. Helena, St. James, St. John the Baptist, St. Martin, St. Mary, St. Tammany, Tangipahoa, Terrebonne, Washington, West Baton Rouge, West Feliciana.

 USACE received a mission to conduct temporary housing planning and group site design.
 Housing Subject Matter Experts completed group site design assessments and concept layouts for sites identified by FEMA as priority.